Peter V. Berns, CEO

 In May 2011, President Barack Obama appointed Berns to the President’s Committee for People with Intellectual Disabilities, which will provide advice and assistance to President Obama and the Secretary of Health and Human Services on a broad range of topics that impact people with intellectual and developmental disabilities and their families.

-Berns received his JD, cum laude, from Harvard Law School and has an LLM in advocacy from Georgetown University Law Center.
+Berns received his JD, cum laude, from Harvard Law School and he has an LLM in advocacy from Georgetown University Law Center.
 He received his BA in psychology, magna cum laude, from the University of Pennsylvania.

 He and his wife, Melissa Zieve, reside in Baltimore, MD with their four children.